-An antiquated legal construct outlining the grounds for the annulment of marriage in Canada still applies in the 21st century, though the rationale for seeking one has changed dramatically.
+An antiquated legal construct outlining the grounds for the annulment of marriage in Canada.
+This still applies in the 21st century, though the rationale for seeking one has changed dramatically.

 The concept of annulment dates back to the 19th century within secular and religious legal systems for declaring a marriage null and void.
-Unlike divorce, annulment of marriage is usually retroactive, meaning that an annulled marriage is considered to be invalid from the beginning, almost as if it had never taken place.
+Unlike divorce, annulment of marriage is usually retroactive.
+This means that if there is annulment of a marriage, it will be considered invalid from the beginning, as if it never took place.

-As a matter of history, depending upon the jurisdiction, reasons for the annulment of marriage included incapacity to marry, child marriage, incestual marriage, bigamy or marriage resulting from threats or coercion.
+Historically, the reasons for the annulment of marriage included incapacity to marry, child marriage, incestual marriage, bigamy or marriage.
+These resulted from threats or coercion.

-Two recent cases have addressed the evolution of the laws of annulment in Canada.
+Two recent cases have addressed the evolution of the laws of annulment of marriage in Canada.

 In the case of Razavian v.
-Tajik 2019 ONSC 5662, Superior Court Justice Douglas K. Gray granted an annulment on the grounds that the marriage was never consummated because of the wife’s anxiety over having sexual intercourse.
-While noting that a spouse disinterested in sexual relations cannot result in an annulment, Justice Gray stated, “It is clear from the authorities that non-consummation must be as a result of an incapacity or inability to consummate rather than a refusal to do so.”
+Tajik 2019 ONSC 5662, Superior Court Justice Douglas K. Gray granted an annulment on the grounds that the marriage was never consummated.
+This was because of the wife’s anxiety over having sexual intercourse.
+While noting that a spouse disinterested in sexual relations cannot result in an annulment.
+Justice Gray stated, “It is clear from the authorities that non-consummation must be as a result of an incapacity or inability to consummate rather than a refusal to do so.”

-The couple then separated about seven weeks after the wedding and the husband sought an annulment on the basis of non-consummation.
+The couple then separated about seven weeks after the wedding.
+Moreover, the husband sought an annulment on the basis of non-consummation.

 In granting the annulment based on sexual incapacity, Justice Gray ruled: “I think it is a reasonable inference that the respondent’s inability to consummate the marriage arose from a disability of some sort, rather than rom a mere refusal to have sexual intercourse.”

 More recently, in the B.C. case of S.Z. v X.J.
-2020 BCSC 1336, Justice Wendy A. Baker was faced with a claim by a new bride that her husband was impotent and that he refused to get help.
-In the alternative to an annulment, the bride sought an order that her husband submit to a medical examination “to determine his ability to maintain an erection so as to achieve sexual penetration, and the consummation of their marriage.”
+2020 BCSC 1336, Justice Wendy A. Baker was faced with a claim.
+This claim was by a new bride that her husband was impotent and that he refused to get help.
+In the alternative to an annulment, the bride sought an order that her husband submit to a medical examination.
+The examination was “to determine his ability to maintain an erection so as to achieve sexual penetration, and the consummation of their marriage.”

 Justice Baker weighed the evidence and made the following findings: